FyroxEngine/rg3d.rs/src/_posts/2024-01-24-fyrox-game-engine-0.33.md

 and send various messages between them.
 You can see it in action in [this project](https://github.com/mrDIMAS/FishFolly).

-## Documentation Improvements

-Documentation was significantly improved as well, it contain

 ## Book Improvements

 The book in this release has tons of improvements as well, there are the following changes: